 - Use A Protein Mask: A protein mask will help strengthen your hair strands.
 You may use egg white or yogurt or mix the two and apply it to your hair.
 Wait for 20 minutes before washing.

-- Get A Spa Treatment: Spa treatments (once a month) help hydrate the strands without weighing them down.
+- Get A Spa Treatment: Spa treatments (once a month) with the right hair care products and ingredients can help hydrate the strands without weighing them down.
 They also help strengthen the hair roots and keep your hair healthy and soft.